prathamrao021/PDF2Data/README.md

 ## Functions
 `main.py`
-  fetchincidents(pdf)
+* fetchincidents(pdf)
   Parameters: Path to the PDF file.
   Process: Extracts the text from the PDF using PdfReader, concatenating all pages' text into a single string.
   Returns: A string of raw incident report data.

-extractincidents(data)
+* extractincidents(data)
   Parameters: Raw text data from the PDF.
-Process:
+  Process:Splits the data into lines and processes it to extract relevant fields, handling multi-line addresses.
+  Returns: A list of rows, where each row represents a structured incident report.

-Splits the text into lines.
+* Splits the text into lines.
 Removes header/footer lines and processes incident lines by splitting fields.
 Handles multi-line fields like addresses.
 Returns: A list of rows, each representing a structured incident report (date/time, incident number, location, etc.). createdb()